 The legendary Kodak photographer discovered that microscopic bacteria had invaded the individual layers of photographic emulsion of some of his vintage advertising pictures kept in an unusually damp part of his basement.

 The results are a stunning juxtaposition of vintage madmen-era advertising photography with an amazingly detailed and unexpected metamorphosis between the real and the surreal.
-They have been totally transformed into beautiful abstract colors that you see in the attached prints.
+They have been totally transformed into beautiful abstract colors that you see these images.
 And none of this work is digitally manipulated in any way – no Photoshop, no tricks - nothing.

 Neil poses next to his bacteria

-collection of images at his recent exhibition at RIT
+collection of images at an exhibition in the prestigious Vignelli Center